 A lesson focusing on different places in the UK and the push and pull factors that affect the areas.
 Students will then assume the role of working for the council in a DME at the end of the lesson.

-Students will focus on: Global ecosystems.
-Location of global ecosystems.
-Physical effects on ecosystems.
-Human effects on ecosystems.
-Lesson is planned for 100 minutes but can be split into 2 50 minute lessons.
+Students will focus on: A case study lesson looking at deforestation in Malaysia.
+Students will look at causes, effects and responses.
+Lesson is planned for 100 minutes but can be split into 2, 50 minute lessons.

 The first part of the lesson is a general introduction to the main rivers in the world.
 Lesson then moves onto looking at erosion, transportation and deposition with activities for each.